Analysis | The deeply distorted debate about reopening schools

 A popular construct of the criticism of the Biden administration goes like this: Frustrated parents everywhere want their kids back in schools right now, but fearful (and sometimes lazy) teachers don’t want to go.
 Their unions are nothing but obstructionist.
 Researchers say there is little evidence that schools contribute to increased community transmission of the coronavirus.
 President Biden, a friend of labor, is siding with the unions by supporting the idea of instituting safety precautions before reopening.

-There is a lot that is distorted with that thinking, which suggests that critics believe that there is a firm consensus on which safety measures are necessary and that all schools will or are implementing them.
+There is a lot that is distorted with that thinking, which suggests that critics believe that there is a firm consensus on which safety measures are necessary and that all schools will implement or are implementing them.

 Actually, there is a continued lack of governmental clarity over exactly what proper safety measures are necessary — and plenty of evidence that many school districts already open are not coming close to implementing some of the key measures.
-Researchers reporting on transmission in schools qualify their results by saying that safety measures matter, a point that sometimes gets left out of the reopening debate or gets added as an aside.
+Researchers reporting on transmission in schools qualify their results by saying safety measures matter, a point that sometimes gets left out of the reopening debate or gets added as an aside.

-Encapsulating some of the pointed discussion was a conversation on Sunday between Jake Tapper, host of MSNBC’s “State of the Union” and Centers for Disease Control and Prevention (CDC) Director Rochelle Walensky.
+Encapsulating some of the pointed discussion was a conversation on Sunday between Jake Tapper, host of MSNBC’s “State of the Union” and Centers for Disease Control and Prevention Director Rochelle Walensky.
 Tapper asked Walensky why more schools weren’t open when she and infectious-disease expert Anthony Fauci and other experts have been saying for months that schools should open as long as there are certain safety measures in place.

-“There are a lot of people out there watching who think, like, ‘I thought the science said we should open the schools as long as we are taking the safety steps,'" Tapper said.
+“There are a lot of people out there watching who think, like, ‘I thought the science said we should open the schools as long as we are taking the safety steps,' " Tapper said.
 “We’re taking the safety steps, and we’re not opening the schools.”

-In fact, the “science” of reopening schools is evolving — even as more dangerous variants of the original coronavirus are starting to spread and presenting new challenges to a country that has done the worst recorded job in the world at containing the pandemic.
+In fact, the “science” of reopening schools is evolving — even as more dangerous variants of the coronavirus are starting to spread and presenting new challenges to a country that has done the worst-recorded job in the world at containing the pandemic.
 And if a school district is trying to figure out exactly what protocols must be taken, the available guidance is still not crystal clear.

-On Friday, the CDC released reopening guidance for school districts that rested on five key pillars: masking, social distancing, hand-washing, cleaning, and contact-tracing when exposures occur, combined with quarantining those exposed.
+On Friday, the CDC released reopening guidance for school districts that rested on five key pillars: masking, social distancing, hand-washing, cleaning and contact-tracing when exposures occur, combined with quarantining those exposed.

-However, those pillars do not include what leading scientists say are other vital measures: well-functioning air ventilation systems and robust testing and screening programs at every school to find people who have covid-19 but show no symptoms.
+However, those pillars do not include what leading scientists say are other vital measures: well-functioning air ventilation systems and robust testing and screening programs at every school to find people who have the coronavirus but show no symptoms.

-Walensky herself, while talking to Tapper, said that diagnostic testing was a key safety measure.
+Walensky herself, while talking to Tapper, said diagnostic testing was a key safety measure.
 But it isn’t in the administration’s guidance, and many schools aren’t doing it.

-Apoorva Mandavilli, a New York Times health reporter covering covid-19, noted in a tweet: “We can only know what in-school transmission is if schools do regular testing — not just diagnostic testing of symptomatic people, but screening for asymptomatic ones, or surveillance of the school population as a whole.”
+Apoorva Mandavilli, a New York Times health reporter covering the coronavirus, noted in a tweet: “We can only know what in-school transmission is if schools do regular testing — not just diagnostic testing of symptomatic people, but screening for asymptomatic ones, or surveillance of the school population as a whole.”

 Geoffrey Canada, educator and founder of the famed Harlem Children’s Zone, told host Stephanie Ruhle on MSNBC on Monday morning that good ventilation in schools is essential.
-But he also said that it is not possible to replace every failing HVAC systems as fast as necessary.
+But he also said it is not possible to replace every failing HVAC systems as fast as necessary.

 Indeed, a Government Accountability Office report published in June said that four in 10 school districts are estimated to need to update or replace HVAC systems in at least half of their school buildings, affecting 36,000 school buildings nationwide.